-School-based apprenticeships and traineeships allow senior high school students to commence an apprenticeship or complete a traineeship while at school.
-School-based apprentices work part-time and undertake the first stage of their apprenticeship training before the end of the HSC year.
-School-based trainees work part-time and complete their traineeship by the end of their HSC year.
+School-based apprenticeships and traineeships (SBATs) allow senior high school students to commence an apprenticeship or traineeship while at school.
+School-based apprentices undertake the first stage of their apprenticeship training before the end of the HSC year.
+School-based trainees complete their traineeship by the end of their HSC year.

-How long will it take a school-based apprentice to gain a qualification as a tradesperson?
+How long will it take a school-based apprentice to qualify as a tradesperson?

-A typical pattern, where a school-based apprentice undertakes a two year HSC program, will result in the apprentice gaining their trade qualification within 5 years of commencing their school-based apprenticeship – that is, after completing the HSC, the apprentice will have up to 3 years of full-time employment as an apprentice.
+Typically, a school-based apprentice undertakes a two-year HSC program, which will result in the apprentice completing the first year of their trade qualification.
+After completing the HSC, the apprentice will have between 2 and 3 years of full-time employment as an apprentice, depending on the qualification.

-This pattern can be varied for students who undertake their HSC over a period of more than two years.
-School students who study their HSC over 3, 4 or 5 years will still need to complete up to three years full-time work as an apprentice after their HSC before gaining their trade qualification.
+This pattern may be varied for students who undertake their HSC over a period of more than two years.

-Who will provide the formal training for school-based apprentices/trainees?
+Who will provide the formal training for school-based apprentices and trainees?

-School-based apprentices and trainees in New South Wales will undertake their apprenticeship training through TAFE NSW or a private Registered Training Organisation authorised to provide apprenticeship / traineeship training.
+School-based apprentices and trainees in New South Wales will undertake their apprenticeship training through TAFE NSW or a private Registered Training Organisation (RTO) authorised to provide training.
 The student’s school may also deliver the formal training on school premises if it is authorised to do so.

-What qualifications will I receive when I have completed my apprenticeship / traineeship?
+What qualifications will I receive when I have completed my apprenticeship or traineeship?

-When the formal training component of the apprenticeship or traineeship has been successfully completed, a qualification will be issued to the apprentice/trainee by the Registered Training Organisation.
+When the formal training component of the apprenticeship or traineeship has been successfully completed, a qualification will be issued to the apprentice or trainee by the Registered Training Organisation.

-Evidence of successful completion of the on-the-job training will be a letter from the employer confirming that the apprentice/trainee has completed their term of employment and has attained skills and knowledge to industry standard.
+Evidence of successful completion of the on-the-job training will be a letter from the employer confirming that the apprentice or trainee has completed their term of employment and has attained skills and knowledge to industry standard.

-When both the formal and on-the-job training have been successfully completed, apprentices and trainees receive a Certificate of Proficiency issued by Training Services NSW.
+When both the formal and on-the-job training has been successfully completed, apprentices and trainees receive a Certificate of Proficiency issued by Training Services NSW.

 How will a school-based apprenticeship/traineeship fit in with my HSC?

-The formal training undertaken by a school-based trainee will also contribute a minimum of 4 units of credit required for the HSC.
-A list of competencies will be submitted by the school to the NSW Education Standards Authority.
-Additional HSC unit credit may be applicable for both school-based apprenticeship and school-based traineeship courses depending on the qualification.
+The formal training undertaken by a school-based apprentice or trainee generally contributes a minimum of 4 units towards the HSC.
+Additional HSC unit credit may be applicable for both school-based apprenticeship and traineeship courses, depending on the qualification.

-School-based apprentices/trainees may also elect to undertake the Industry-Based Learning Board Endorsed Course that can contribute up to 4 additional units of HSC credit.
-Assessment of these units will be based on evidence of industry-based skills built up through paid employment as an apprentice/trainee during the HSC years.
+School-based apprentices and trainees may also elect to undertake the Industry-Based Learning that can contribute up to 4 additional units of HSC credit.
+Assessment of these units is based on evidence of industry-based skills built up through paid employment as an apprentice or trainee during the HSC years.

-Further information on school-based apprenticeships/traineeships in the HSC is available on the Vocational Education and Training section of the NSW Education Standards Authority website at: Vocational Education & Training
+Further information on school-based apprenticeships and traineeships in the HSC is available on the Vocational Education and Training section of the NSW Education Standards Authority website at: Vocational Education & Training

 How is a school-based apprenticeship/traineeship established?

-School-based apprenticeships/traineeships are established and protected in the same way as a fulltime apprenticeship/traineeship.
-The parties to the apprenticeship/traineeship (that is, the employer and the apprentice) sign a training contract, which is a binding agreement that sets out the trade or vocation, details of the employer and the apprentice/trainee, the commencement date and the expected term of the apprenticeship/traineeship.
+School-based apprenticeships and traineeships are established and protected in the same way as a full-time apprenticeship/traineeship.
+The parties to the apprenticeship/traineeship (that is, the employer and the apprentice) sign a training contract, which is a binding agreement that sets out the trade or vocation, details of the employer and the apprentice or trainee, the commencement date and the expected term of the apprenticeship or traineeship.
 The training contract sets out the responsibilities and obligations of each party.
-A parent or guardian will also sign the contract if the apprentice/trainee is under 18 years of age.
+A parent or guardian will also sign the contract if the apprentice or trainee is under 18 years of age.
 The training contract is prepared and lodged with Training Services NSW by the employer’s preferred Apprenticeship Network Provider.

 The training contract will become binding on both parties once the application has been approved and the probationary period has elapsed.
-The employer may apply to have the probationary period extended if they haven’t had sufficient opportunity to assess the suitability of the apprentice/trainee.
+The employer may apply to have the probationary period extended if they haven’t had sufficient opportunity to assess the suitability of the apprentice or trainee.

 A training plan is also prepared in conjunction with the training contract.
-The training plan specifies the training organisation that will provide the formal training and the proposed pattern of part-time employment that will result in the apprentice/trainee meeting their minimum employment requirements by the end of the HSC year.
+The training plan specifies the training organisation that will provide the formal training and the proposed pattern of part-time employment that will result in the apprentice or trainee meeting their minimum employment requirements by the end of the HSC year.

-What is the latest a school student can start as a school-based apprentice/trainee?
+What is the latest a school student can start as a school-based apprentice or trainee?

-As school-based apprenticeships and traineeships are a Stage 6 (senior high school) program, most school students undertaking school-based apprenticeships/traineeships will commence at the end of Year 10 or the beginning of Year 11.
+Most students undertaking a school-based apprenticeship or traineeship begin at the end of Year 10 or the beginning of Year 11.
 Applications for these students should be submitted well before the end of the first term Year 11.
 Some students may begin during Year 10 if this is approved by the school.

-Students wishing to commence a school-based apprenticeship/traineeship at a later time may be able to do so, but applications cannot be approved unless the training plan confirms that the formal training can be completed before the HSC and the minimum part-time employment requirement can be met by 31 December of the HSC year.
+Students wishing to commence a school-based apprenticeship or traineeship at a later time may be able to do so.
+Applications can be approved once the training plan is prepared.
+The Training Plan must confirm that the formal training can be completed before the HSC and the minimum part-time employment requirement can be met by 31 December of the HSC year.

-What employment protection do I have as a school-based apprentice/trainee?
-Are there differences in comparison to a full-time apprentice/trainee?
+What employment protections do I have as a school-based apprentice or trainee?
+Are there differences in comparison to a full-time apprenticeship or traineeship?

-Can a school-based apprenticeship/traineeship be cancelled before the HSC?
+Can a school-based apprenticeship or traineeship be cancelled before the HSC?

 Apprenticeships and traineeships, including school-based apprenticeships/traineeships, can be cancelled at any time by the mutual consent of the parties.

-School-based apprentices/trainees whose training contracts are cancelled prior to the completion of their HSC may be able to continue their study in the HSC VET course they have been undertaking as part of their apprenticeship/traineeship.
-However, cancellation before completion of the HSC may impact on the HSC unit credit available from the Industry Based Learning Board Endorsed Course.
+School-based apprentices/trainees whose training contracts are cancelled prior to the completion of their HSC may be able to continue their study in the HSC VET course they have been undertaking as part of their apprenticeship or traineeship.
+However, cancellation before completion of the HSC may impact the HSC unit credit available from the Industry Based Learning Board Endorsed Course.